Locations:

 Can nicotine patches cause headaches?

-If you have severe headaches while using nicotine patches, speak with a healthcare provider.
-Headaches may be a sign that the patch is giving you too much or too little nicotine.
+If you have severe headaches while using NRT, speak with a healthcare provider.
+Headaches may be a sign that the therapy is giving you too much or too little nicotine.

 Diagnosis and Tests

 To diagnose a nicotine headache, a healthcare provider may ask you questions about headache symptoms.
-It’s important to be honest about your nicotine use, even if your healthcare provider doesn’t directly ask if you smoke.
+It’s important to be honest about your nicotine use, even if your healthcare provider doesn’t directly ask.

 • When headache symptoms start.